Henry II, Holy Roman Emperor: Third Polish War

 The peace agreement of 1013 between Henry II and Bolesław I of Poland quickly deteriorated.
-In 1014, with Henry II absent from Germany, Bolesław I sent his son Mieszko II Lambert to the Duchy of Bohemia in order to persuade the new Bohemian Duke Oldřich into an alliance against Henry II.
-The mission failed and Oldřich imprisoned Mieszko II.
+In 1014, with Henry II absent from Germany, Bolesław I sent his son Mieszko II Lambert to the Duchy of Bohemia to persuade the new Bohemian Duke Oldřich into an alliance against Henry II.
+The mission failed, and Oldřich imprisoned Mieszko II.
 He was released only after the intervention of the Emperor, who, despite the planned invasion of Poland, loyally acted on behalf of his nominal vassal Bolesław I. As a result, Mieszko II was sent to Henry II's imperial court in Merseburg as a hostage.
-Henry II probably wanted to force the presence of Bolesław I in Merseburg and make him explain his actions.
+Henry II probably wanted to compel Bolesław I to appear in Merseburg and explain his actions.
 The plan failed, however, because, under pressure from his relatives, the Emperor soon agreed to release Mieszko II.

-At the same time, Henry II entertained Yaroslav, the pretender to the throne of the Kievan Rus'.
-A son of Kievan Grand Duke Vladimir the Great, he was vice-regent of the Principality of Novgorod at the time of his father's death in 1015.
-Yaroslav's eldest surviving brother, Sviatopolk I of Kiev, killed three of his other brothers and seized power in Kiev.
-Henry II's support of Yaroslav was in direct opposition to not only Sviatopolk but to Bolesław I as well.
-Years before, Bolesław I had married one of his daughters to Sviatopolk, making the new Kievan Grand Duke a son-in-law to the Polish Duke.
+At the same time, Henry II entertained Yaroslav, the pretender to the throne of the Kyivan Rus'.
+A son of Kyivan Grand Duke Vladimir the Great, he was vice-regent of the Principality of Novgorod at the time of his father's death in 1015.
+Yaroslav's eldest surviving brother, Sviatopolk I of Kyiv, killed three of his other brothers and seized power in Kyiv.
+Henry II's support for Yaroslav was in direct opposition not only to Sviatopolk but also to Bolesław I. Years earlier, Bolesław I had married one of his daughters to Sviatopolk, making the new Kyivan Grand Duke a son-in-law of the Polish Duke.

 Henry II returned to Germany in 1015 after being crowned Emperor by Pope Benedict VIII and prepared for a third invasion of Poland.
 With three armies at his command, the largest contingent since the beginning of the conflict in 1004, the Imperial army simultaneously marched in a pincer movement from the German north, south, and center.
 Henry II himself commanded the center army, supported by allied Slavic tribes, and moved from Magdeburg to cross the Oder river into Poland.
 Henry II was soon joined from the south by Bohemian Duke Oldřich and from the north by Duke Bernard II of Saxony.